 A very British education

 Harrow Bangkok is a school of two halves.
-The Lower School includes an early years’ centre (18 months to five years) and the pre prep school (Years 1 to 5).
-The Upper School includes the preparatory school (Years 6 to 8); the senior school (Years 9 to 11); and the sixth form (Years 12 to 13).
-Students receive a well-structured education at Harrow Bangkok.
-While there is a strong emphasis on reading, writing, speaking and listening in English, maths and digital literacy, the curriculum also embraces science, sport and the creative arts.
+The Lower School includes an early years’ centre (18 months to 5 years) and the pre-prep school (Years 1 to 5).
+The Upper School includes the preparatory school (Years 6 to 8), the senior school (Years 9 to 11), and the sixth form (Years 12 to 13).
+Students receive a well-structured education at Harrow Bangkok; while there is a strong emphasis on reading, writing, speaking, and listening in English, maths, and digital literacy, the curriculum also embraces science, sport, and the creative arts.

 In the sixth form, students typically study four AS Levels in Year 12 and three or four A Levels in Year 13.
 The curriculum includes core and traditional subjects, as well as options in new subjects such as psychology, media studies, economics, and travel and tourism.
 The school makes no secret of the fact that expectations are high here, and students are encouraged to work towards a place at leading universities such as Oxford and Cambridge in the UK and Berkeley and Cornell in the US.
 The school prepares students by saying that, “The workload is demanding and requires both commitment and motivation.”

-Technology is central to learning throughout the school, which has interactive whiteboards, PCs and iPads in all classrooms; from Year 4 students are required to have their own iPad or laptop.
-Outside of lessons, devices are only allowed to be used is designated e-zones across the school.
+Technology is central to learning throughout the school, which has interactive whiteboards, PCs, and iPads in all classrooms; from Year 4, students are required to have their own iPad or laptop.
+Outside of lessons, devices are only allowed to be used in designated e-zones across the school.